 New College Lanarkshire has adopted the Scottish Information Commissioner’s MPS in its entirety, without amendment.
 This means that we are committed to publishing all the information we hold, which is described by the classes in the MPS.

-To make a request under the Freedom of Information (Scotland) Act 2002, please send this to email@example.com
+To submit a Freedom of Information (Scotland) Act 2002 request, please send it via email.